-The Creditreform Rating cash flow analysis is designed to determine whether the cash flows from the cover pool assets are sufficient to pay interest and principal to the covered bond holders in a complete and timely fashion once recourse to the cover assets has been enforced and the issuer, no longer a going-concern, ceases to provide liquidity to the program.
+The Creditreform Rating cash flow analysis is designed to determine whether the cash flows from the cover pool assets are sufficient to pay interest and principal to the covered bond holders in full and on time once recourse to the cover assets has been enforced and the issuer, which is no longer a going-concern, ceases to provide liquidity to the program.
 We typically assume an immediate default of the issuer at the cut-off date and do not take into account any future issuance of covered bonds.

-The model considers the covered bond asset-liability structure, i.e. cash flows from cover pool assets versus outstanding payments on covered bonds, as well as available OC, liquidity reserves, derivatives and other credit enhancements.
-We apply the rating-level specific stresses and expected loss from credit risk analysis in order to derive stressed cash flows commensurate with the rating level representing the feasible secondary uplift up to the maximum secondary uplift of three notches.
-We then test whether the cover pool, including available credit enhancements, would be sufficient to service all covered bonds in the given scenario to determine the maximum available secondary uplift.
+Our cash-flow analyses look at various factors such as the maturity structure of the covered bonds, available OC, liquidity reserves, derivatives and other credit enhancements, among others.
+We apply the rating-level specific stresses and expected loss from credit risk analysis in order to derive stressed cash flows corresponding to the rating level that represents the feasible secondary uplift up to a maximum of three notches.